Our Commitment to Patient Safety

 A Culture of Safety

-At the University of Wisconsin Hospital and Clinics, we take seriously our pledge to our patients to provide the safest possible care.
+At the UW Hospitals and Clinics, we take seriously our pledge to our patients to provide the safest possible care.

 In 2007 we began asking our staff and physicians to give us feedback by taking an annual Culture of Safety Survey.
 The results tell us how we are doing in important areas such as perception of our overall safety climate, and in the areas of teamwork and communication.
 We use this information to target safety improvement work.